thanosgn/wifi-share/README.md

   -v, --verbose         Enable verbose output.
   -i [IMAGE], --image [IMAGE]
                         Specify a filename for the generated QR code image.
                         (.png or .svg).
 Default: [WIFINAME].svg.
-If argument is not provided the QR code will be displayed on the console.
+If -i/--image argument is not provided the QR code will be displayed on the console.
   -s SSID, --ssid SSID  Specify the SSID you want the password of.
 Default:
                         the SSID of the network you are currently connected.
   -p PASSWORD, --password PASSWORD
-                        Specify a desired password to be used instead of the sotred one.
+                        Specify a desired password to be used instead of the stored one.
   -l, --list            Display a list of stored Wi-Fi networks to choose
                         from.
 ```